 Hauls Temperature:

 The temperature of each haul was calculated for the date, depth and location it was deployed.
-Temperature data was extracted form Copernicus Model, a model of the temperatures in the Mediterranean Sea in spatial and temporal resolution provided by the CMCC [Euro-Mediterranean Center on Climate Change].
+Temperature data was extracted form Copernicus Model, a model of the temperatures in the Mediterranean Sea in spatial and temporal resolution of XXXX provided by the Euro-Mediterranean Center on Climate Change.

 I calculated the mean haul temperatures by seasons [table 2.3] and by years, and correlate it to MTC index.
 Mean haul depth by seasons and by years attached to the correlation.

-Table 2.1: The scientific species that are the main species included in any common name used by fishers
+Table 2.1: Species and species groups recorded in the data.
+Make all scientific names italic.
+On the left put only scientific names (not Upeneus sp.).
+You do not describe what you do when the same species have several categorizations (eg. Diplodus).
+I am missing here data on Ti, whether it is from Cheung or from GBIF, and what proportions were used when a few species were combined.